-- mirrored: Places object hierarchically within the base container. - flat: Places objects only in the base container. - 16 (Conditional) On the Install LDAP Managed System Information page, fill in the following fields to define your LDAP system, then click Next:
+- mirrored: Places object hierarchically within the base container. - flat: Places objects only in the base container. - 19 Click Next. - 20 (Conditional) This page is displayed only if you selected to install the Data Collection packages and the Account Tracking packages.
+On the Install LDAP Managed System Information page, fill in the following fields to define your LDAP system:

-This page is displayed only if you selected to install the Data Collection and Account Tracking packages.

-- Name: Specify a descriptive name for this LDAP system.
-The name is displayed in reports. - Description: Specify a brief description for this LDAP system.
-The description is displayed in reports. - Location: Specify the physical location of this LDAP system.
-The location is displayed in reports. - Vendor: Specify the vendor of LDAP system.
-This information is displayed in reports. - Version: Specify the version of this LDAP system.
+Name: Specify a descriptive name for this LDAP system.
+The name is displayed in reports.

+Description: Specify a brief description for this LDAP system.
+The description is displayed in reports.

+Location: Specify the physical location of this LDAP system.
+The location is displayed in reports.

+Vendor: Specify the vendor of LDAP system.
+This information is displayed in reports.

+Version: Specify the version of this LDAP system.
 The version is displayed in the reports.

-NOTE: This page is only displayed if you installed the Managed System package.

-17 (Conditional) On the Install LDAP Managed System Information page, fill in the following fields to define the classification of the LDAP system, then click Next:
+- 21 Click Next. - 22 (Conditional) This page is displayed only if you selected to install the Data Collection packages and the Account Tracking packages.
+On the Install LDAP Managed System Information page, fill in the following fields to define the classification of the LDAP system: